-As the mother of three kids living with medical complexity, my family spent a ridiculous amount of time in doctors’ appointments and hospitals, in meeting after meeting with teachers and schools.
-Don’t even get me started on the insane level of emails, phone calls, messages and insurance forms.
-Far too many people endure this unfortunate reality.
-But, with only 24 hours in a day, they must also maintain employment and activities of daily living in whatever form that takes.
+As the mother of three kids living with medical complexity, my family (like many) spent an inordinate amount of time in doctors’ appointments and hospitals, in meeting after meeting with teachers and schools, driving to therapies, and drowning daily in emails, phone calls, messages and insurance issues all while trying to keep my family afloat.
+It’s a reality that many in the chronic community can relate to.
 Some days even a simple trip to the grocery store would break me.

 It was my own secret code.
 If you have ever stopped to watch a duck on the water, their path is smooth, they float with grace.
 But in reality, their little webbed feet are kicking as hard as they can just to stay afloat.

-This can often be the reality for caregivers and people living with complex illnesses.
+This is often the reality for caregivers and people living with complex illnesses.
 Just because something becomes your norm does not necessarily mean that it is easy.
 We may look okay on the outside, but internally we may be barely staying afloat.
 The truth is that there is simply not enough support for caregivers or people who live with rare, chronic or complex illnesses and disabilities.
-Due to the constraints and financial pressures of present day healthcare, there is also not enough support for the doctors and healthcare providers who care for us.
+Due to the constraints and financial pressures of present day healthcare, there is also not enough support for the doctors and healthcare providers who care for us either.
+We are all kicking like crazy and just trying to move forward.

 Won’t you join us?